mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

     or comma separated list of parameters.
 -   **Try it**: Remove the square brackes brackets from lines 4 and 11.
 -   Text nodes are expressed as strings.
--   There is no two-way binding.
+-   There is no builtin two-way binding.
 Components simply reflect the state of the model.
--   Mithril does not have an eventing system.
-Use DOM events.
 -   Redrawing occurs automatically for mounted components on events (`oninput` in this case).
 -   For the sake of brevity I'm using a simple global data model,